msoler75/amp-remove-unused-css/README.md

 I am providing these functions to eliminate unnecessary rules within the CSS code pages AMP (Accelerated Mobile Pages) format.

-In this format each page contain inline the whole CSS styles that will need.
+In this format each single page contain inline the whole CSS styles that will need.

+Ok, all CSS in AMP is embeded inline, but some people still use templates styles with a tons of CSS code, and most of pages can add large extra useless CSS code.

+It's time to reduce useless CSS and remove all those CSS rules not in use, leaving usually a few lines in each single page.

+¡Now we don't need to worry about big CSS templates that are being translated to AMP protocol!

-These funcions will not significantly reduce the final download size once compressed, but will add clarity in code and will reduce the processor time, that it's useful in mobile devices.
+These funcions will not significantly reduce the final download size once compressed, but will add clarity in code and will reduce the processor time, that it's useful in handheld devices.

-It also can really be useful if the template contains a lot of CSS.

 Maybe in the future Google will mind the size of AMP pages and classify the smaller ones in a better position.

+I tried some approaches to get the fastest algorithm, and now it's really fast.
+But I recommend to cache pages as usual.

 More information about AMP:
 https://www.ampproject.org/